McLean Hospital 115 Mill Street Belmont, MA 02478

 Worry to Wonder: An EPIC Journey

 What will it be like?
 Will I be able to learn it?
-Will my job or patients suffer because of this new system?
+Will my job or patients be affected because of this new system?
 Let me introduce myself.
 My name is Christopher A. Richard, BSN, RN.
 I was a clinical leader at Brigham and Women’s Faulkner Hospital and a super user during their Epic (electronic health record) go live two years ago.
 I had all the same questions, hesitations, and fears that our staff has now.
 I know that I won’t be able to change how you feel, but you can read about my experience and become hopeful.
 After all, I took a job at McLean knowing that I would be going through go live again.

 My McLean Over the Years: From Nurse Educator to Blissful Retirement